GLawlor-/Unix-Socket-Project/README.md

 4) QUIT: Close client application
 5) SHUTDOWN: Shut down Server (Must be logged in)
 >) LOGIN USER PASS : Login to server with username and password
+>) WHO: Get a list of all logged-in users and IP addresses
+>) SEND USER: Sends a message to the specified user
 CLIENT:
 *see the sample outputs for line by line detail on how the program works.